Abigael-Wasabi/Script-utils/README.md

 # Script-utils
 The file has basics of Javascript.
-The variables, control structures, conditional statements, functions and the display possibilities
+The variables, control structures, conditional statements, functions, display possibilities and event listeners.